 A move to uncover alleged corruption involving a municipal tender at Umzimkhulu that ballooned from R4-million to R37-million may be behind the death of former ANC Youth League secretary general Sindiso Magaqa.

 Thabiso Zulu, a close comrade of Magaqa, says Magaqa gave him documentation allegedly proving corruption in the tender for upgrading the Umzimkhulu Memorial Hall.
+Contractors involved in the upgrade, which has still not been completed, were paid before starting work, with the cost spiralling to R37-million.

 “I can confirm that Sindiso gave me the documents after repeatedly raising [questions about] the contract in the municipality.
 I did what he asked me to do and passed them on to the Hawks, the anti-corruption task team.